ibm-cloud-docs/openshift/ts-app-05-scc.md

 [Virtual Private Cloud]{: tag-vpc} [Classic infrastructure]{: tag-classic-inf}

+Learn how to resolve permission denied errors related to security context constraints (SCC) when building or running pods.
+{: shortdesc}

 A system pod or other pod that uses a security context constraint (SCC) has an operation that keeps retrying but fails with a `permission denied` error.
 For example, you might log in to the internal `image-registry` pod and try to run `docker push`.
 {: tsSymptoms}